Short overview of the asylum procedure

 Appeal

 An appeal against the rejection of an asylum application must be submitted to a regular Administrative Court (Verwaltungsgericht, VG).
-The responsible Administrative Court is the one with regional competence for the asylum seeker’s place of residence.
+The responsible Administrative Court is the one with regional competence for the asylum applicant’s place of residence.
 Appeals generally have suspensive effect, unless the application is rejected as ‘manifestly unfounded’ or as ‘inadmissible’ (e.g., in Dublin cases).
 In these cases, applicants may ask the court to restore suspensive effect, but they only have one week to submit the necessary request, which must be substantiated.

 The decision of the Administrative Court may, in principle, be appealed.
 An appeal requires prior admission by the Higher Administrative Court.
 This Court allows the appeal if it considers the case to be of fundamental importance, if the judgement deviates from the decision of a court of higher instance or if the decision violates basic principles of jurisprudence.
 An appeal to the Federal Administrative Court is also available.
 In practice, the decision of the Administrative Court is usually final in asylum procedures.